 The AiQua Committee of the Degree Programme, referred to in the SUA-CdS as the “QA Management Group”, is the main body involved in the self-assessment and review process of the Degree Programme.
 It plays a fundamental role in managing the internal quality assurance processes of each Degree Programme (CdS), through planning, implementation, monitoring and control activities.

-The Teaching Quality Manager (MDQ) is a professional role identified at University level and present in every teaching structure.
+The Quality Assurance Manager for Teaching and Learning (MDQ) is a professional role identified at University level and present in every teaching structure.
 The MDQ supports activities related to the management of teaching and acts as a process facilitator within the QA system.
 For this reason, an MDQ is also included among the members of the QA management group, the AiQua Committee, of each Degree Programme.

 Representatives from the world of work collaborate in the design of the Degree Programmes as part of their interactions with the Degree Programme Chairs and the School of Medicine.